 Amazing Homemade Marinara sauce is an all rounder sauce which taste good over pizzas and pasta.
 This homemade made-from-scratch sauce is delicious, gluten free & vegan!

-Homemade marinara sauce is the base to many yummy dishes.
-This hearty and rich vegan sauce is simple and made with basic ingredients which comes right off your pantry/fridge.
+Homemade marinara sauce is the base of many yummy dishes.
+This hearty and rich vegan sauce is simple and made with basic ingredients which come right off your pantry/fridge.

 Why make from scratch when you can buy everything from the store?
 Well, to start with, there is nothing more satisfying than a homemade sauce as you control what goes in the recipe.
 And secondly, with no preservatives added, this recipe is quickly going to become a must-have in your home.